Many different concepts, which are often misunderstood and misused, lie under the name of Artificial Intelligence.

 An algorithm is a succession of simple instructions that achieves a predetermined goal.
 Let’s take a concrete example: getting dressed every morning (because who doesn’t find it hard?).
-You follow a strict process: first, underwears, then clothes, and finally, shoes.
+You follow a strict process: first, underwear, then, clothes, and finally, shoes.
 That’s exactly what an algorithm does: follow instructions to answer a problem.

-Computer Vision is one branch of Artificial Intelligence focused on image and video and also called visual recognition*.
+Computer Vision is a branch of Artificial Intelligence focused on image and video, also called visual recognition*.

-A detection model localises and classifies one or many objects in a picture.
+A detection model localizes and classifies one or more objects in a picture.
 To visually represent the output of a detection model, rectangles are drawn (also called bounding boxes) around the detected object.

 A list of curated data gathered to train a model or to evaluate its performance.
 In our case, the data set is composed of images, mostly related to fashion.
 For further explanation, see also labelled data*.

 Deep Learning (a branch of Machine Learning)